 Engle v.
 R.J.
 Reynolds Tobacco Co., et al. (Circuit Court, Dade County, Florida, filed May 5, 1994) was certified as a class action on behalf of Florida residents, and survivors of Florida residents, who were injured or died from medical conditions allegedly caused by addiction to cigarettes.
 During 2000, a jury awarded approximately \$16.3 billion in punitive damages against Lorillard as part of a \$145.0 billion verdict against Lorillard and the other major tobacco companies, which bears interest at the rate of 10% per year.
 During May of 2003, a Florida appellate court reversed the judgment and decertified the class.
-The court also held that the claims for punitive damages asserted by Florida smokers were barred as these claims are based on the same misconduct alleged in the case filed by the State of Florida against cigarette manufacturers, including Lorillard, which was concluded by a 1997 settlement agreement and judgment (see "- Lorillard has substantial payment obligations under litigation settlement agreements which will materially affect its cash flows and operating income in future periods." below).
-The court subsequently denied plaintiffs' motion for rehearing.
-The Florida Supreme Court agreed to hear plaintiffs' appeal and heard oral arguments on November 3, 2004.
+The Florida Supreme Court heard oral arguments on November 3, 2004.
 As of the date of this prospectus supplement, a decision on the appeal before the Florida Supreme Court is pending.
 Even if the Florida Supreme Court were to rule in favor of the defendants, plaintiffs will not have exhausted all of the appellate options available to them as they could seek review of the case by the U.S. Supreme Court.

-Therefore, we cannot assure you that Lorillard will ultimately prevail on appeal.
+We cannot assure you that Lorillard will ultimately prevail on appeal.
 In the event that the circuit court's \$16.3 billion punitive damages judgment against Lorillard is ultimately upheld, the amount of that judgment would significantly exceed the assets of Lorillard.
 Even if the circuit court's \$16.3 billion punitive damages judgment were reduced, the reduced amount of the final judgment might ultimately exceed the assets of Lorillard and result in a liquidation or bankruptcy of Lorillard.
 The failure to prevail on appeal in the Engle case would have a significant adverse effect on the results of operations and financial condition of Lorillard and could result in the loss of all or substantially all of the value of any outstanding shares of Carolina Group stock.
-See Note 14 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004, which is incorporated by reference into this prospectus supplement, for a more detailed discussion of the Engle case.
+See Note 14 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2005, which is incorporated by reference into this prospectus supplement, for a more detailed discussion of the Engle case.